pmitros/cpsd-lottery/docs/schools/amigos.md

 ### What's not to like?

 * Building is old
-* It is one of the least diverse schools in the district.
+* It is one of the least diverse schools in the district